flyx/emerald/README.md

    normally shouldn't have to use it yourself.

 So as you see, only the `html_templates` module is currently usable externally.
 But it's always good to be prepared for the future!
+And by the way, `html_templates` isn't just called `templates` because I might want to add something similar to *LESS* in the future for CSS.

 ## License